That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 By the time they have been retired for 2 years, 78% of former NFL players have gone bankrupt or are under financial stress because of joblessness or divorce.

-The popular LMFAO group who created the viral hit, Party Rock Anthem, is made up of an uncle-nephew duo.
+The popular LMFAO group that created the viral hit, Party Rock Anthem, is made up of an uncle-nephew duo.

 Both of the drummers from Queen and Duran Duran had the same name – Roger Taylor.